changliwei/changliwei.github.io/_posts/2018-08-19-vdb-or-vdb1-how-to-find-ext3-filesystem-partion-start-sector.markdown

 ---

-# vdb or vdb1 how to find file system partition start sector ?

 There are some issues in kvm public cloud virtual machines, for incorrect partition table or file system corruption, which leads to the disk can not be mounted or the host will be not booted and entered into rescue model.
 The root case is always misconfiguration of fstab,  bewildered with vdb or vdb1。 This article will give a general method to solve it.